Rizwan Ullah Khan: Career in the Air Force

-Rizwan Ullah was commissioned into the Pakistan Air Force as the top graduate of the 66th GD(P) course at the PAF Academy, earning the prestigious Sword of Honour.
+Rizwan Ullah Khan was commissioned into the Pakistan Air Force as the top graduate of the 66th GD(P) course at the PAF Academy, earning the Sword of Honour.
 He acquired his basic fighter flying skills on the Shenyang J-6.

 He earned a Bachelor of Science in Aerosciences from PAF College Sargodha in 1977 and graduated from the Flying Instructor's School at PAF Academy in 1982, subsequently serving as a Cessna T-37 Tweet instructor for two years.
 In 1987, he obtained a Bachelor of Engineering in Aerospace from the College of Aeronautical Engineering.
 Additionally, he had also graduated from RAF Staff College, Bracknell and earned a Master of Arts in Defence Studies from King's College London.

-From July 1995 to April 1997, he commanded the No. 11 Squadron PAF.
-He was appointed as the Personal Staff Officer of Mushaf Ali Mir in August 2002.
+From July 1995 to April 1997, he commanded the No. 11 Sqn.
+He was appointed as the Personal Staff Officer of Air Chief Marshal Mushaf Ali Mir in August 2002.